Anurag14/accessfaceid/README.md

 This is an overkill for the simple task of just detecting faces.
 This work is a proof of concept that lighter networks can be designed to perform simpler tasks that do not require relatively large number of features.

 [1] Those models cannot perform Real Time on CPU (YOLO at least).
-Even tiny-yolo version cannot achieve 1 fps on CPU (tested on 2015 MacBook Pro with 2.6 GHz Intel Core i5).
+Even tiny-yolo version cannot achieve 1 fps on CPU (tested on 2015 Lenovo Yoga 500 with 2.6 GHz Intel Core i7).

 ### How was it trained?